nova-labs/wareporting/README.md

 Don't want to bother with ngrok?
 Set `WA_REPORTING_DOMAIN` to `localhost` and start the application by running wareporting directly (see below).
 Access your application on localhost or 127.0.0.1.

-In this configuration, the "Login" buttons will not work.
+In this configuration, **the "Login" buttons will not work**.
 Just go straight to the Report Catalog, which should be visible on all relevant pages.

 Whatever you choose, you will, of course, still need to know the API key.